nens/threedi-docs/source/d_1d_objects.rst

 Pump
 ----

-Pumpstation that pumps water out of the model domain.
-This can be used, for example, to simulate a final pumpstation that pumps the water to a sewage treatment plant that is outside of the model domain.
-See :ref:`pump` for details on how pumping stations work in 3Di.
+Structure that pumps water out of the model domain, or, when combined with a :ref:`pump_map`, to another connection node within the model domain.
+See :ref:`pump` for details on how pumps work in 3Di.

-If you want the pumpstation to pump the water to another location *within* the model, use :ref:`pumpstation_with_end_node`
+Layer name
+^^^^^^^^^^

+pump

 Geometry
 ^^^^^^^^

 Point

 Attributes
 ^^^^^^^^^^

-.. list-table:: Pumpstation (without end node) attributes
+.. list-table:: Pump attributes
    :widths: 6 4 4 2 4 30
    :header-rows: 1